-Pittsburgh Fathers’ Rights Lawyers
+Pittsburgh Fathers' Rights Advocacy and Legal Support

 While courts previously favored the mother when determining child custody, that is no longer the case.
 More and more often, courts are recognizing the important role fathers play in their children's upbringing.
 That means that fathers have more custody rights than ever before.
 Whether you're seeking to establish paternity or custody, the team at Notaro Epstein Family Law Group, P.C. can help.